 Collaborative Design Process

-At Nicholas Pearson Associates, collaboration is one of our core values and this was demonstrated throughout the survey, design and planning phases of the project.
-This teamwork involving the client group, co-consultants and members of our Landscape & Ecology teams, ensured a cohesive environmental design was created that balances ecological integrity with landscape vision, community needs and historic influences.
+At Nicholas Pearson Associates, collaboration is one of our core values, and this was demonstrated throughout the survey, design and planning phases of the project.
+This teamwork involving the client group, co-consultants and members of our Landscape & Ecology teams ensured a cohesive environmental design was created that balances ecological integrity with landscape vision, community needs and historic influences.
 The result of that collaboration is a scheme that delivers real value and has already received enthusiastic feedback from the public on National Trust’s social channels.

 Planning consent was granted in Spring 2025 and work started on site in Summer 2025.